 Remember these two?
 Singing/rapping duo Bars & Melody took BGT by storm when they performed a song based on Twista and Faith Evans’ Hope, replacing the original verses with anti-bullying lyrics.

 In the end they finished third, but were swiftly snapped up by Cowell’s record label for a one single deal and put out Hope, renamed Hopeful for its single release.
 They later put out their album 143 independently, which reached a very respectable Number 4.
-Their next two albums didn't set the world alight, but third record Generation Z is one 2017's best-selling albums on cassette, so that's something, right?
+The duo will be returnign to the BGT stage in The Champions!

 Jack Pack - Series 8, finalist